Fleet Insurance Guide

 Fleet insurance typically costs £500–£1,400 per vehicle per year.
 This guide covers costs by vehicle type, worked examples for real fleet sizes, regional pricing, and 8 proven ways to reduce your premium.

-When working with your chosen insurance provider you can look at ways of reducing cost, for example agreeing a higher excess, agreeing to named drivers, improving security.
+When working with your chosen insurance provider you can look at ways of reducing cost, for example agreeing a higher excess, agreeing to named drivers, or improving security.
 The figures below are realistic estimates based on standard risk profiles.
 Your actual premium will depend on your specific circumstances.
+Figures reviewed: July 2026.

 How Much Does Fleet Insurance Cost Per Month?